rdacomp/CollapseOS/README.md

 The project is progressing well and I already have a working shell (see `doc` to see what it can do) on a classic RC2014.
 Highlights:

-* Extremely flexible: this is not an OS, but a meta OS.
-You build your own OS through glue code.
+* Extremely flexible: Kernel parts are written as loosely knit modules that are bound through glue code.
+This makes the kernel adaptable to many unforseen situations.
 * 2K binary (but size vary wildly depending on what parts you include.
 2K is for a shell using all parts).
 * Built with minimal tooling: only [scas][scas] is needed